grafana/grafana-plugin-sdk-go/data/contract_docs/contract.md

 There are two named cases for when a response is lacking data and also doesn't have an error.

 **_"No Data"_** is for when we retrieve a response from a datasource but the response has no data items.
 The encoding for the form of a type is a single frame, with the data type declaration, and a zero length of fields (null or []).
 This is for the case when the entire set has no items.
+No Data may also be a response with no frames (and no error).
+However, in this case the Type and other metadata can not be returned -- so the single frame form is usually preferable.

 We retrieve one or more data items from a datasource but an item has no values, that item is said to be an "**_Empty value_**".
 In this case, the required dataframe fields should still be present (but the fields themselves each have no values).